 The COVID-19 pandemic forced a new frontier on businesses, startups, and entire industries.
 When companies that traditionally operate in-person adapted to the sudden shift to a digital interface – many found that their remote network security measures for a remote workforce were vastly underprepared.

 As uncertainty related to the pandemic lingers, many companies have chosen to adopt the “digital by default” model.
-Yet while thousands of employees use their personal devices and unsecure networks to work from home, the threat of a network security breach grows daily.
+Yet while thousands of employees use their personal devices and unsecured networks to work from home, the threat of a network security breach grows daily.

 Since the start of the pandemic, cybercrime has increased by 600%.